Is Milk Good For You? Reasons To Cut Milk Out of Your Diet

 You might be wondering if you should cut milk out of your diet and consume dairy substitutes instead.
 If you belong to the category of people who like to drink milk, then stick to organic milk, grass-fed, and whole milk.
 You can also get milk from local farmhouses.

-If you have decided to cut milk out from their diet, ask your nutritionist to suggest some good options.
+If you have decided to cut milk out from their diet, ask your nutritionist to suggest good options.
 Growing children, teenagers, and pregnant women need Vitamin D, proteins, calcium.
-You can also consume eggs, fatty fishes like salmon, tuna, and mackerel to get these nutrients.
+You can also consume fatty fish like salmon, tuna, and mackerel to get these nutrients.
 Kale, sardines, broccoli, and watercress are good sources of calcium.
-If you want to increase iodine consumption, then try seaweeds, strawberries, and cranberries.
+If you want to increase iodine consumption, try seaweeds, strawberries, and cranberries.